NickelDS1605/NickelDS1605/README.md

 - 👋 Hi, I’m @NickelDS1605
 I’m interested in learning Javascript and collaborating on projects.
-My current project is a Ren'Py based novel based on Stardew Valley and Doki Doki Literature Club!
+My current project is a Fitness App that utilizes a Weather API to help users to make their best outside excersize choices.
 I can be reached at nicoleds1605@gmail.com